 People, opinions and the Internet: LJC soapbox.

-When it comes to exchanging opinions, some people’s self-esteem depends on being right, or being agreed with, which they take to be the same thing.
+When it comes to exchanging opinions, some people’s self-esteem depends on being right, or being agreed with, which they mistakenly take to be the same thing.
 The need to be “right” can be highly destructive.
 People will often fight to the bitter end rather than change their opinion, because changing opinion is an admission that previously they might be wrong, and being wrong is unendurable.
 I know people who openly boast their opinion hasn’t changed in fifty years, as though consistency was proof of being right all the time.
 Or consistently wrong.
 The most mendacious is the claim there is no right and wrong, all opinions are equal, which is a most wrong opinion of all time..

 Admitting to being wrong (and having to change) is something people find difficult.
 It should be an opportunity to improve, but often it comes with baggage (“You are wrong, therefore you are stupid”) The Ad Hominem is a lingua franca for some people, – stupid, gullible, ignorant – impugning the moral character, legitimacy or credibility of someone whose opinion you disagree and don’t like.
 It is the fallback of those who can not deal with the substance of the disagreement, or agree to differ.

 Looking back at how my opinions have changed over the years, over very small things through to very big things, I conclude I have been wrong about lots of things at times, lots of the time.
 Worse, what was right yesterday may be wrong today, or tomorrow, and vice versa.
 Being wrong is a normal human condition.
 We experience an ever-evolving degree of wrongness or temporary approximate rightness..
 Perhaps we shouldn’t feel so bad about it, as long as we are still committed to hopefully getting it “more right” as we go along.